-- Locate the Bolton icon in the top tool bar.
+- Locate the Measurement tool icon in the top tool bar.

-- Click the tool button to activate Bolton table.
+- Slide the toggle to activate Bolton table.

 - The table will appear on the left.
 Use the top icons on the table to change orientation or drag to new location.

-- To remove the table, click on the Bolton icon in the tool bar.
+- To remove the table, click on the "X" in the Bolton window.